How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 Overlap Rate offers valuable insights into the commonality between your ads and your competitors’ ads on the SERP.

-- Monitor Overlap Rate to understand which competitors you share ad space with the most frequently, helping you refine your targeting and ad copy strategy.
+1. Keep an eye on Overlap Rate to see which competitors frequently share ad space with you.
+This insight helps you adjust your targeting and ad copy strategy.

-- Analyse fluctuations in Overlap Rate to identify potential changes in competitor targeting, bids, and ad spend, allowing you to respond proactively and maintain a competitive edge in your Google Ads campaign.
+2. Analyze changes in Overlap Rate to spot shifts in competitor targeting, bids, and ad spending.
+This proactive approach helps you stay competitive in your Google Ads campaign.

 Outranking Share